jrathert/AoC2024/LEARNINGS.md

 - How to spot a christmas tree in a grid
 - How JavaScript deals when using negative numbers with modulo

+## Day 15

+- Used .forEach() the first time - could have done that earlier
+- Feeling more and more comfortable with grid thinking again.
+As every year, in the beginning I struggle with x, y being swapped during the iterations...

 ## more to come...